|company « home|

 Mr. Anderson is a founder and executive officer of Wound Care Technologies.
 He has 21 years of experience in senior management.
 From 1997 to 2003 he was Director of Engineering at Wavecrest Corporation where he led the development of advanced signal integrity analysis systems.
 Wavecrest was named fastest growing technology company in Minnesota in 1999.
 Mr. Anderson managed the Engineering group at Cargill’s Silent Knight Security from 1995 to 1997 during which time the IntelliKnight fire alarm control system and 9800 central station receiver were developed.
 He was Vice President of Engineering and Director of Engineering at Cascade Medical from 1984 to 1994 where he led the development of innovative blood glucose monitoring systems for diabetics.
 Mr. Anderson spent the first four years of his career at Honeywell where he worked as a Senior Development Engineer.
 He has an Electrical Engineering Degree from the University of Notre Dame and is a Registered Professional Engineer in the State of Minnesota.

-Dennis L. Davey, Vice President of Sales and Marketing
+Dennis L. Davey, VP of Marketing and Clinical Affairs

 Mr. Davey has over 24 years Sales and Marketing experience in the medical device industry and wound care market.
 He co-founded Celleration in 1999, a company that developed therapeutic ultrasound technology products for the treatment of chronic and acute wounds.
 He worked full time at Celleration until 2001 and consulted for Celleration from 2002 to 2004 regarding sales, marketing and clinical trials.
 From 1992 to 1999 Mr. Davey was President and owner of Encore Medical Products, Inc, a company he formed to introduce new products and technologies for the wound care, orthopedic and bariatric markets.
 He sold part of his company to Kinetic Concepts in 1997 and the bariatric division was sold in 2000 to Universal Hospital Services of Minneapolis, MN.
 From 1991 to 1992 Mr. Davey was Regional Sales Director for NuTech, a start-up company founded by KCI to introduce new technologies to the venous compression and wound care markets.
 Mr. Davey worked in sales from 1983 to 1991 for Kinetic Concepts, the world leader in wound healing devices.